open/close all folders

 - Crouching Moron, Hidden Badass: Scott Pilgrim may be an idiot, but he's also the "best fighter in the province".

 - Epiphany Therapy: Has two; one when he visits Kim Pine at her parents home in the Wilderness and confronts Nega-Scott; and one when Gideon kills him and he remembers his extra life.

-- Fag Stag: Young Neil is his only heterosexual male friend.
+- Fag Hag: Male version.
+Young Neil is his only heterosexual male friend.

 - The Friend Nobody Likes: A rare case where the protagonist falls under this.
-Julie despises him and Kim and Stephen barely put up with him.
+His friends make their cracks at him and they do get exasperated with him a lot with Knives and Wallace do liking him.

 - Genius Ditz: Cooking is perhaps the only task at which he's legitimately competent (well, besides fighting) Ramona is shocked to discover that he's actually good at something.

 - Girl-on-Girl Is Hot: "You had a sexy phase?!"